Skip to Main Content

 Amit Khera, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Cardiology.
 He specializes in cardiac risk assessment and risk factor modifications.
 Dr. Khera is Director of UT Southwestern’s Preventive Cardiology Program.
-In addition, he is the Associate Chief of Cardiology for Faculty Development and holds the Dallas Heart Ball Chair in Hypertension and Heart Disease.
+In addition, he is the Chief of Cardiology Clinical Operations and holds the Dallas Heart Ball Chair in Hypertension and Heart Disease.

 Originally from Akron, Ohio, Dr. Khera holds a bachelor's degree in American history from the University of Pennsylvania in Philadelphia, where he graduated magna cum laude.
 He earned his medical degree at Baylor College of Medicine in Houston and completed a residency in internal medicine at Harvard Medical School and Brigham and Women's Hospital in Boston.
 He then received advanced training through a cardiology fellowship at UT Southwestern.
 Dr. Khera also holds a master’s degree in epidemiology from Harvard University.